-How a small, simple word makes a big difference in boosting your resilience
+How a small, simple word makes a big difference in boosting your resilience in leadership

 That word is “yet”.